MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 Visual Studio is a powerful Python IDE on Windows.
 Visual Studio provides [open-source](https://github.com/Microsoft/ptvs) support for the Python language through the **Python Development** and **Data Science** workloads (Visual Studio 2017 and later) and the free Python Tools for Visual Studio extension (Visual Studio 2015 and earlier).

-Python is not presently supported in Visual Studio for Mac, but is available on Mac and Linux through Visual Studio Code. (see [questions and answers](#questions-and-answers)).
+Python is no presently supported in Visual Studio for Mac, but is available on Mac and Linux through Visual Studio Code. (see [questions and answers](#questions-and-answers)).

 To get started: